Exile on Main St.

 The band continued a back-to-basics direction heard in Sticky Fingers, yet Exile exhibited a wider range of influences in blues, rock and roll, swing, country and gospel, while the lyrics explored themes related to hedonism, sexuality, and nostalgia.
-The album contains frequently performed concert staples and topped the charts in six countries, including the UK, US and Canada.
 It included the singles "Happy", which featured lead vocals from Keith Richards, the country ballad "Sweet Virginia", and the worldwide top-ten hit "Tumbling Dice".
 The album's artwork, a collage of various images, reflected the Rolling Stones' prideful rebellion.
 After its release, the Stones embarked on an American tour, gaining infamy for riotous audiences and performances.

 Rolling Stone magazine ranked the album number 7 on its list of the "500 Greatest Albums of All Time" in 2003 and 2012, with it dropping to number 14 in the 2020 edition, consistently as the highest-ranked Rolling Stones album on the list.
 In 2012, the album was inducted into the Grammy Hall of Fame, the band's fourth album to be inducted.
 A remastered and expanded version of the album was released in 2010 featuring a bonus disc with 10 new tracks.
 Unusual for a re-release, it also charted highly at the time of its release, reaching number one in the UK and number two in the US.

 Recording

 Early sessions

 Exile on Main St. was written and recorded between 1969 and 1972.
-Mick Jagger said, "After we got out of our contract with Allen Klein, we didn't want to give him [those earlier tracks]," as they were forced to do with "Brown Sugar" and "Wild Horses" from Sticky Fingers (1971).
+Mick Jagger said, "After we got out of our contract with Allen Klein, we didn't want to give him [those earlier tracks]", as they were forced to do with "Brown Sugar" and "Wild Horses" from Sticky Fingers (1971).
 Many tracks were recorded between 1969 and 1971 at Olympic Studios and Jagger's Stargroves country house in East Woodhay during sessions for Sticky Fingers.

-By the spring of 1971 the Rolling Stones had spent the money they owed in taxes and left Britain before the government could seize their assets.
-Jagger settled in Paris with his new bride Bianca, and guitarist Keith Richards rented a villa, Nellcôte, in Villefranche-sur-Mer, near Nice.
+By the spring of 1971, the Rolling Stones discovered that due to financial mismanagement by Klein they had grossly underpaid their taxes for several years and were forced to leave England before the British government could seize their assets.Jagger settled in Paris with his new bride Bianca, while guitarist Keith Richards rented a villa, Nellcôte, in Villefranche-sur-Mer, near Nice.
 The other members settled in the south of France.
 As a suitable recording studio could not be found where they could continue work on the album, Richards' basement at Nellcôte became a makeshift studio using the band's mobile recording truck.